Summer & Cinnamon

 Chips: 2 oz per person if nachos are the meal.
 1 oz if they're a side.
 That's about 30 chips per person for the main meal, 15 if they're part of a bigger spread.
 Chips disappear fastest.
 Always buy one extra bag.

 Meat: 3 oz cooked per person if you're also serving beans alongside, or 4 oz cooked if meat is the only protein.
-For 20 people with beans on the bar, that's 60 oz cooked, or about 5 lbs raw ground beef (meat loses about 25% of its weight when you cook it).
+For 20 people with beans on the bar, that's 60 oz cooked, or about 5¾ lbs raw ground beef (80/20 ground beef loses about 27% of its weight when you cook it — USDA-verified, more on this in my raw to cooked weight calculator).
 For a nacho bar you don't need 6 oz protein like a regular dinner because the toppings do so much of the work — but 2.5 oz shorts people.
 3 oz is the sweet spot with beans.

 Cheese sauce: ½ cup per person.
 This is the number most hosts under-plan.
 Nacho cheese is what makes a nacho bar feel like a nacho bar.
 Don't skimp.